(175706) 1996 FG3: Diameter and albedo

 According to numerous observations, including the EXPLORENEOs survey, NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission and the Spitzer Space Telescope, the asteroid measures between 1.55 and 1.90 kilometers in diameter and its surface has a low albedo of 0.03 to 0.05.
 The Collaborative Asteroid Lightcurve Link adopts an albedo of 0.04 and a diameter of 1.90 kilometers.

 Satellite

 During the photometric observations in December 1998, the binary nature of this asteroid was revealed.
 It was the first binary near-Earth asteroid for which eclipse events were detected in the visible spectrum.
 The binary system has a diameter ratio of 0.28, a density of 1.4 g/cm3, and an ecliptic latitude of -84° for its mutual spin axis.
-The asteroid moon is known by its provisional designation S/1998 (175706) 1.
+The asteroid moon is remains undesignated.
 It has a diameter of approximately 490 meters, an orbital period of 16.1508 hours, and a nearly circular orbit, with an eccentricity of 0.1 and a semi-major axis of approximately 3.4 primary radii.
 The orbital period was later estimated to be around 16.15 hours.